mt-software-de/odoo/addons/l10n_pe/README.rst

 Chart of account:
 -----------------

-The tree of the CoA is done using account groups, the most common accounts are available within their group, if you want to create a new account use the groups as reference.
+The tree of the CoA is done using account groups, all the accounts with move are available as groups but only the more common ones are available as actual accounts, if you want to create a new one use the group of accounts as reference.

+# TODO: Image showing what I am talking about.

 Taxes:
 ------